+Windows, external doors and joinery

+Repair category 1

-Windows, external doors and joinery Repair category 2 Notes Rot is affecting external joinery.
-There are failed double glazed units to windows, and one of the windows has a cracked/broken pane.
-The skylight window is affected by corrosion.
-Windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.
+Notes The windows and doors are of an age and style where a degree of ongoing maintenance should be anticipated, to sealed units and opening mechanisms etc. The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.